 - All students will register for 2 credits of cooperative education which is equal to 180 hours of internship. - The student may register for 1 credit of internship in the fall and 1 in the spring - Internship packets will be completed by each student.
-Obtain packets from the distant education office in the learning center in Old Main- Aimee Erdman - Students must have the clinical facility sign the contract agreement - Students may start the office portion of the internship before the clinical portion.
-Refer to the coop packet for specific number of hours required in each department.

-- At no time will a student perform a task/skill in the clinic setting until they have been taught that skill and have done a return demonstration with the instructor of the course. - The student will contact the facility and set up an appointment with the contact person to schedule clinical hours and begin the internship - Students are required to schedule 6-8 hour blocks of time in the clinic setting.
+Obtain packets online.
+The procedure will be reviewed during class prior to intership. - A contract must be in place with the clinical facility prior to internship - Students may start the office portion of the internship before the clinical portion.
+Refer to the coop packet for specific number of hours required in each department. - At no time will a student perform a task/skill in the clinic setting until they have been taught that skill and have done a return demonstration with the instructor of the course. - The student will contact the facility and set up an appointment with the contact person to schedule clinical hours and begin the internship - Students are required to schedule 6-8 hour blocks of time in the clinic setting.
 Do not schedule 2-4 hour blocks of time. - Once you have started the internship it is the responsibility of the student to notify the clinic manager if you cannot work your scheduled hours.
 Those hours will have to me made up.
-If a student does not show up for the scheduled internship hours, that will be grounds for dismissal from the program and the internship rotation. - Internship Contacts: Joan Mortenson, Clinic manager, St. Andrew's Clinic, Bottineau ND, Bonnie Mattern, Johnson Clinic, Rugby, ND.; Wanda Ohly, Medical Arts Clinic, Minot, ND - All students MUST register with the NDBON BEFORE starting the internship.
-You must register as an unlicensed assistive personnel (UAP) on the SBON website with a downloadable form.
-There is a minimal fee for registering.
-This is the law and is not optional. - After completion of the medical assistant program the student will then register again with the SBON as a medication aide III in order to pass medications and give injections.
+If a student does not show up for the scheduled internship hours, that will be grounds for dismissal from the program and the internship rotation.

+- Internship Contacts: Joan Mortenson, Clinic manager, St. Andrew's Clinic, Bottineau ND, Bonnie Mattern, Johnson Clinic, Rugby, ND.; Wanda Ohly, Medical Arts Clinic, Minot, ND - All students MUST register with the NDBON BEFORE starting the internship.
+You must register as an unlicensed assistive personnel (UAP) on the SBON website.
+There is a fee for registering and a fee for the required background check.
+After completion of the medical assistant program the student will then register again with the SBON as a medication aide III in order to pass medications and give injections.
 If you fail to register with the SBON there will be disciplinary action taken as this is the law.
 This registration can also be done online by going to the NDBON website.